 Leavey Hall, Suite I

-Cassidy is currently pursuing her Doctorate in Educational Leadership for Social Justice at LMU.
-She received a M.A. in Humanities, with an emphasis in creative writing, from Mount Saint Mary's University and a B.A. in English from the University of Minnesota-Twin Cities.
+Cassidy graduated in May 2021 with her Doctorate in Educational Leadership for Social Justice from LMU.
+Her dissertation explored community college and transfer student access to nationally competitive awards, like the Gilman and Fulbright grants.
+She also earned an M.A. in Humanities, with an emphasis in creative writing, from Mount Saint Mary's University and a B.A. in English from the University of Minnesota-Twin Cities.

 Leavey Hall, Suite I